What You Need to Know About Bus or Truck Mechanic

 - Computerized maintenance management system software CMMS

-What work experience do I need to become a Bus or Truck Mechanic?
+What education is needed to be a Bus or Truck Mechanic?

 The table below shows the approximate number of Bus and Truck Mechanics employed by various industries.